Spicy and utterly delicious prawn and fish cakes which are perfect to serve as a starter or as part of a buffet!

 2. Place all the ingredients for the prawn and fish cakes in a food processor and pulse for a short time until you have a chunky mixture – it should not be too fine.

 3. With your hands, form 16 small flat cakes.
 Cover a baking tray with baking parchment.
-You can either brown the cakes first by frying them quickly over a medium-high heat and then place them on the baking tray, or put them directly on the tray and brush them with a bit of coconut oil.
+You can either brown the cakes first by frying them quickly in some coconut oil over a medium-high heat and then place them on the baking tray, or put them directly on the tray and brush them with a bit of melted coconut oil.

 4. If you have browned them first they will need about 3-4 minutes in the oven, if not than leave them in the oven for about 5-6 minutes.